kalinchuk/artems_home_tech/home_assistant_chicken_coop_door_remote/README.md

             wait_time: 0s
 ```

-Notice that each node is sent multiple times (10 times in this case).
+Notice that each code is sent multiple times (10 times in this case).
 This is to ensure that the chicken coop door receiver actually receives the signal since it's not very reliable.

 *Note*: The `code` that is sent may be different in your case.
 To find out what code to use, you may need to listen to the signals while pressing the buttons on your 433MHz remote.
 Configure the device to listen with this configuration which can be added in the same file as the configuration above: